 My favorite thing to make in it is hard cooked eggs.
 I will never make them on the stovetop again!
 The shell seriously rolls off the egg all in one piece!

-The Instant Pot is the perfect method for making cheesecake
+Why is a pressure cooker the perfect method for making cheesecake?

 Let's get started!

 Start with half of a package of peanut butter creme filled Oreo cookies-you know what to do with the other half, right?
 Yep!
 Pass around a few in the lunch boxes then snack on them while you make the cheesecake!
 Or, I guess you could save the other half for a second cheesecake!
 You can also use regular Oreos.

 Process the cookies in a food processor until finely crushed.
 You can crush them in a large zip top bag but the peanut butter goodness tends to smash against the plastic bag.
 Using the whole cookie saves the step and ingredient of adding melted butter to cookie crumbs.
 The peanut butter creme acts as the binder instead of adding butter.